 My name is Timothy Adès.
 I was born in 1941 and have degrees in classics and international business.
 I translate mainly French, German and Spanish poems into English, tending to work with rhyme and metre.

-My eight books to date are:
+My nine books to date are:

 - Robert Desnos, Surrealist, Lover, Resistant : 527 pages, bilingual text, his poems with my versions.
 From Arc Publications.

 - Robert Desnos, Storysongs/Chantefables: for good children to sing to any tune: with translations by Timothy Adès and illustrations by Cat Zaza.
 Agenda Editions, 2014.
 Fully bilingual, double–fronted book.

 - Victor Hugo, How to be a Grandfather, Hearing Eye, 2012

 - English only.
 Rhyming text, introduction, lifeline, notes;

 - extras: other poems by Hugo; Hugo as seen by other poets.